go101/tinyrouter/README.md

+### What?

-A tiny Go http router supporting custom parameters in paths.
+TineyRouter is a tiny Go http router supporting custom parameters in paths.

 The Go package implements an **_O(2k+N)_** complexity algorithm (worst case) to route HTTP requests. where **_k_** is the length of a HTTP request path and **_N_** is the number of routes to be matched.